Frequently Asked Questions on PrighterGDPR-Rep

 Please note that other than EU GDPR representation, a NIS representation needs to be notified to the relevant authority.

 Every separate entity requires representation according to Art 27 GDPR.
 Nevertheless, Prighter offers your group the option to sign up for a group package to manage the representation of your affiliates through one main account, with sub-accounts for every affiliate.
 You will be required to internally select a centralised point of data protection management for the group to handle both the main account and the sub-accounts with one centralised login.
 The number of affiliates covered depends on the package you sign up for.
-The "small enterprise" package includes one affiliate, the "medium enterprise" package includes up to 5 affiliates, and the "large enterprise' package includes an unlimited number of affiliates.
+The "small enterprise" package includes two affiliates, the "medium enterprise" package includes up to 5 affiliates, and the "large enterprise' package includes an unlimited number of affiliates.
 All included group entities must operate in the same industry, offer the same range of products, and have the same or a linked brand.

 Subscription pricing is based on your company size according to official Eurostat categories and the number of entities to be covered, starting from €19 per month.
 We offer a 14-day trial period on all subscriptions so that you can get to know our service without any risk.
 All of our pricing is transparent and there are no hidden costs as we do not charge per request from data subjects.
 You can choose between monthly, quarterly, or yearly payments.
 Your company gets a discount for quarterly payments and an even higher discount for the yearly payments option.